Qian-Han/Qian-Han.github.io/_pages/about.md

 # Recent News

+* Jan 4, 2020.
+Selected as one of the finalists of the 2020 NortonLifeLock Research Group Graduate Fellowship (formerly known as the Symantec Research Labs Fellowship).

+* Jan 4, 2020.
+Paper <i>Disclose or Exploit?
+A Game-Theoretic Approach to Strategic Decision Making in Cyber-Warfare.</i> [paper](https://qian-han.github.io/files/DiscX.pdf) accepted to IEEE Systems Journal (ISJ).

 * Aug 8, 2019.
 Paper <i>A Data-Driven Characterization of Modern Android Spyware.</i> [paper]() submitted to ACM Transactions on Management Information Systems.

 * July 8, 2019.
 One paper <i>Generating Fake Documents using Probabilistic Logic Graphs.</i> [paper](https://qian-han.github.io/files/Fake_PLGs.pdf) submitted to IEEE Transactions on Dependable and Secure Computing (TDSC).